 While many of these threats will require unification and leadership from policymakers and businesses globally, there are a number of small actions which you can take to make a difference to our oceans, and, inspire others to follow.
 These actions may be: skipping single-use plastics and opting for eco-friendly alternatives, recycling programs; checking for sustainable food labels and cutting your carbon footprint by reducing your energy use at home.

-Wherever you decide to travel in the world, whether it’s experiencing first-hand conservation work, volunteering in coastal clean-ups, working within local communities, or scuba diving and swimming among turtles and dolphins abroad, with moneycorp you can sign up for market updates and even track or target specific rates.
+Wherever you decide to travel in the world, whether it’s experiencing first-hand conservation work, volunteering in coastal clean-ups, working within local communities, or scuba diving and swimming among turtles and dolphins abroad, with moneycorp you can sign up for market updates and even track or target specific exchange rates.
 We will send you an alert via email or SMS when a currency has reached your chosen rate.
 Visit here to find out more.